 This example confirms our expectation that the corner charge can reliably be predicted from ribbon calculations alone, provided that consistent gauges are used for both ribbons, even in the case of multiple occupied bands.
-It also illustrates the fact that this gauge consistency is achieved only via the projection method,32 while the HW method fails in this case.
+It also illustrates the fact that this gauge consistency is achieved only via the projection method,5 while the transverse-first hybrid Wannier approach fails in this case.